-Fixed Route services for commuters, employees and shoppers are also provided.
+Fixed Route services for the community are also provided.
 Acton’s Rail Shuttle connects two off-site parking lots to the South Acton Commuter Rail Station.
-The Cross-Acton Transit (CAT) connects housing complexes within the town to the business centers in Kelly’s Corner, West Acton Village and along Great Road.
+The Cross-Acton Transit (CAT) connects housing complexes within the town to the business centers in Kelly’s Corner, West Acton Village, and along Great Road.
 There are also stops at the Town Hall and South Acton Commuter Rail Station.
+View the CAT schedule below (click to download).

 Other transportation resources: